FAArnaudo/FusionAxion/README.md

 Controlador de Surtidores as "CDS" is a software created as an interface between a hardware integration for the gas station pump controller and a management system.
 This system is an implementation for a few dispenser controller hardware such as CEM-44 and FUSION but could be extended for more pump control systems.

-the management system needs certain functions to achieve sales automation and avoid errors due to mishandling of handwritten data.
+The management system needs certain functions to achieve sales automation and avoid errors due to mishandling of handwritten data.
 Therefore, the key to the CDS is:
 1- Obtain the station configuration (Dispensers, hoses, products, tanks, etc).
 2- Capture every sale at the service station forecourt, both volume and dollar amount.